Study design: Visual aids during and after therapy to reduce alexithymia symptoms

 Participation is voluntary.
 Clients can leave the study at any time, and that choice should not affect care.

-We use a stepped-wedge design so everyone can eventually receive the full suite of features while we still capture a clean baseline comparison.
+We use a stepped rollout design where each therapist follows the same 12-week baseline-then-intervention sequence.
+This keeps the study practical in routine care and preserves a clean baseline comparison.
 Because clients may be 13+, consent and access should follow the provider’s legal and clinical requirements, including guardian involvement where required.

 We’re running this as an early learning study to understand what works in routine care and what needs to improve.
 It is self-funded and not a formal IRB-reviewed efficacy trial.